ssoelvsten/anatree/README.md

 git submodule update --init --recursive
 ```

-You can run the unit tests using the `test` *make* target mentioned above or
+You can run the unit tests using the `tests` *make* target mentioned above or
 with the following commands.

 ```bash